 While it's a mistake to conflate FreshBooks and QuickBooks, it's more appropriate to consider Xero as a QuickBooks alternative or QuickBooks-lite tool.

-Xero lets you connect with banks (and reconcile bank records with your own accounting records), convert data from QuickBooks (if you’re transitioning away from QuickBooks to Xero), manage expenses (at a more advanced level than FreshBooks, which focuses mostly intangible services), pay bills, manage inventory, send out payroll (via Gusto), and issue pricing quotes.
+Xero lets you connect with banks (and reconcile bank records with your own accounting records), convert data from QuickBooks (if you're transitioning away from QuickBooks to Xero), manage expenses (at a more advanced level than FreshBooks, which focuses mostly on intangible services), pay bills, manage inventory, send out payroll (via Gusto), and issue pricing quotes.

 It's an accounting software aimed at small businesses or companies that don't need the scope of QuickBooks but need more than FreshBooks.